seek4science/seek/docs/ro_crates.md

 ## Workflow Hub-specific Features/Requirements

+### File Extension

+The Workflow RO Crate must have the file extension `.crate.zip` to be recognized by the Workflow Hub.

 ### Extracted Metadata

 The Workflow Hub will extract and expose the following properties from the Crate entity (`./`) in `ro-crate-metadata.jsonld`: